 In Jonathan Demme’s viscerally scary horror-thriller, Dr. Hannibal “The Cannibal” Lecter famously says, ”I ate [a census taker’s] liver with some fava beans and a nice Chianti.”
 (There’s more to it, but how do you spell “f-f-f-f-f-f?”)
 Our suggested menu nods to this iconic quote.

-5. The Green Inferno (2013)—Pollo a la braza with ají verde sauce, pisco sour, and alfajores
+The Green Inferno (2013): Pollo a la braza with ají verde sauce, pisco sour, alfajores

-It was at this moment she knew she shouldn’t have introduced the tribe to powdered jelly donuts.
+Introducing the tribe to powdered jelly donuts was a mistake.
 (Video screenshot from YouTube)

 The title of Eli Roth’s über-brütal Amazonian cannibal movie update sounds like hot sauce aftermath.
 Let’s pair the film with Peruvian rotisserie chicken and ají verde sauce—the hotter jalapeño version.
 I mean, eating meat on the bone while watching this movie might make you sick, and the spicy heat probably won’t help.
 Use the alcoholic pisco (“pees-coh”) sour to wet your whistle and forget what you see.
 Finally the sweet, sugary alfajores with dulce de leche filling are our nod to the film’s star, Lorena Izzo (see photo).